Financial Aid Code of Conduct

 - Have completed repayment of funds to either the Department of Education or the holder of a loan, as applicable, if the student has been convicted of, or plead nolo contendere or guilty to, a crime involving fraud in obtaining Title IV aid.

 The Office of Admission is responsible for certifying, upon admission, that a student is enrolled in an eligible program and that he or she has a high school diploma or recognized equivalent.
-When an admitted student files the Free Application for Federal Student Aid (FAFSA) and an Institutional Student Information Record (ISIR) is received by the College, the Office of Financial Planning documents that the student has a valid Social Security Number, is a U.S. citizen and is registered for Selective Service, if required.
-Upon receipt of an ISIR, the Office of Financial Planning staff also verifies, through the National Student Loan Data System (NSLDS), that a student is not in default on a title IV loan, has not exceeded annual or aggregate loan limits and it not liable for an over payment of a Title IV grant or loan.
+When an admitted student files the Free Application for Federal Student Aid (FAFSA) and an Institutional Student Information Record (ISIR) is received by the College, the Office of Financial Aid documents that the student has a valid Social Security Number, is a U.S. citizen and is registered for Selective Service, if required.
+Upon receipt of an ISIR, the Office of Financial Aid staff also verifies, through the National Student Loan Data System (NSLDS), that a student is not in default on a title IV loan, has not exceeded annual or aggregate loan limits and it not liable for an over payment of a Title IV grant or loan.
 The ISIR also indicates whether or not a student has property that is subject to a federal lien whether or not he or she has been convicted of an illegal drug offense and whether or not the student has completed repayment of funds if previously convicted of Title IV fraud.